kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 Deletion of the scheduling objects happens on two paths:

-- **Job deletion** relies on garbage collection.
-Controller-created `Workload` and `PodGroup` objects carry a controller `ownerReference` to the Job, so they are removed when the Job is deleted.
-The `PodGroup` additionally carries a non-controller `ownerReference` to the `Workload` for a root Job.
-Pods carry a non-controller `ownerReference` to the `PodGroup` with `blockOwnerDeletion` unset, so deleting a `PodGroup` never waits on pod termination.
+- **Job deletion** relies on garbage collection:
+  - The controller-created `Workload` and `PodGroup` objects carry a controller `ownerReference` to the Job, so they are deleted when the Job is deleted.
+  - A controller-created `PodGroup` for a delegated Job is owned by the parent workload controller and is deleted with the parent.
+  - A `PodGroup` `DELETE` executes immediately, but the object stays in terminating state until the finalizer observes all referencing pods terminal.
+The `blockOwnerDeletion` is unset on the Pod ownerRef so the garbage collector adds no further dependency.
-- **Job suspension** is the one case where the controller deletes explicitly, and only the controller-owned runtime `PodGroup`.
+- **Job suspension** is the one case where the controller deletes explicitly, and only a runtime `PodGroup` whose controller `ownerReference` is the Job.
 The `Workload` is never deleted by the Job controller.

-Only objects with a controller `ownerReference` to the Job are controller-created and subject to either path; since an object has at most one controller `ownerReference`, this is unambiguous.

 ### Future Extensions